kubernetes/enhancements/keps/sig-scheduling/5501-reflect-preenqueue-rejections-in-pod-status/README.md

      the plugin has opted out of reporting a status for this rejection.

-2. The scheduler will compare the incoming `result.Message` with a cached message from the previous attempt, stored in the `PodInfo` object (e.g., `pInfo.lastPreEnqueueRejectionMessage`).
+2. The scheduler will compare the incoming `result.Message` with a cached message from the previous attempt, stored in the `framework.QueuedPodInfo` object (e.g., `pInfo.LastPreEnqueueRejectionMessage`).
 If the new message is identical to the cached one, it means the Pod's status is already up-to-date, and the function can return to prevent redundant API calls.

 3. If all checks pass, the scheduler proceeds with the update:
    - It constructs the condition to patch and enqueues it into the asynchronous API dispatcher.
    - An `Event` is emitted for the Pod with the reason `NotReadyForScheduling` and the rejection message.
-   - The scheduler updates the `pInfo.lastPreEnqueueRejectionMessage` with the new message.
+   - The scheduler updates the `pInfo.LastPreEnqueueRejectionMessage` with the new message.

 #### Success path

 If the Pod successfully passes all `PreEnqueue` plugins:

-1. The scheduler will check the `PodInfo` object to see if a `lastPreEnqueueRejectionMessage` is present from a previous failed attempt.
+1. The scheduler will check the `framework.QueuedPodInfo` object to see if a `LastPreEnqueueRejectionMessage` is present from a previous failed attempt.

 2. If a cached message exists (meaning the Pod was previously rejected but is now ready), the scheduler will construct the request to clear the condition and enqueue it into the asynchronous API dispatcher.
    This will remove the `PodScheduled` condition where the `reason` is `NotReadyForScheduling`.

-3. The `pInfo.lastPreEnqueueRejectionMessage` field is cleared.
+3. The `pInfo.LastPreEnqueueRejectionMessage` field is cleared.

 ### Test Plan